kirkpatrickprice/analysis-toolkit/README.md

 git reset --hard HEAD
 git merge
 ```

+If you get any errors from Python about missing packages, re-run the PIP-related commands above to make sure you have all the dependencies installed.

 ## Using the toolkit scripts ##
 Each toolkit script includes a "help" function to explain the options.